Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 Expression; static; dynamic; flat;

-Expression for flat one‑dimmnsion arrays types and values.
+Expression for flat one‑dimension arrays types and values.
 It has two forms, one defining a type (static) and one defining a value of that type (dynamic).
 The sort of a flat array is `t@ype`.

-The expression `@[t][n]` means the type of an array of `n` element of type `t`.
+The expression `@[t][n]` means the type of an array of `n` elements of type `t`.
 The expression `@[t](a, b, …)` (without really a “…”) means a literal for an array of elements of type `t` initialized with `a`, `b` and so on.